 Pan-Fried Sweet Potato Gnocchi

 Yesterday I made a recipe for sweet potato gnocchi in an oyster mushroom sauce, and because I always make too much dough I decided to do a different style for lunch today.
-I still made gnocchi the same way, but instead of mixing it with a rich and creamy sauce I decided to fry them in a little garlic and chili oil.
+I still made gnocchi the same way, but instead of mixing it with a rich and creamy sauce I decided to make a pan-fried sweet potato gnocchi with garlic and chili.

-The actual gnocchi recipe is the same, but I will repeat it here so you don’t have to go jumping all around my site.
 Start with a large sweet potato.
 Mine was about 700 grams.
 Prick it a bunch of times with a fork and wrap it in a damp paper towel.
 Pop it in the microwave for 10-11 minutes.
+You can also just use mashed sweet potato if you already have it as leftovers!

 Once the sweet potato is tender, peel off the skin and put the flesh in a large bowl.
 Mix in 200 grams of ricotta cheese, a half cup of grated Pecorino Romano (or Parmesan if you prefer), a teaspoon of salt, and roughly two cups of flour.
 I say roughly because you may need anywhere from 1.5 to 3 cups depending on how “wet” your sweet potato is.
 Just add the flour a quarter cup at a time until the dough is no longer sticky-tacky.